Supplements to improve kidney function/Keep a Healthy Kidney

-Very few people know the importance of the function of kidneys/supplements to improve kidney function, and what they mean for our bodies.
-It is necessary to learn to protect them since these organs are responsible for filtering the blood and eliminating the waste generated by our bodies.
+Very few people know the importance of the function of kidneys, and what they mean for our bodies.
+It is necessary to learn to protect them since these organs are responsible for filtering blood and eliminating the waste generated by our bodies.
 Not taking care of them properly can have consequences such as chronic kidney disease.

-Taking care of them is not difficult; follow these 12 tips that we will tell you below to keep them healthy kidney supplements to improve kidney function.
+Taking care of them is not difficult; follow these 12 tips that we will tell you below to keep them healthy kidney.

 What are the risk factors for kidney disease?

 Kidney disease is classified into several types.
 Most attack both kidneys simultaneously, causing damage to the small filters known as nephrons and decreasing sorting capacity.
 Kidney damage occurs when nephron damage occurs rapidly, typically due to an injury or poisoning.
 However, nephrons usually decline slowly and silently over the years or even decades.
 This is directed as chronic kidney disease.